Skip to content

 Which again, come down to discoverability, and can probably be addressed in similar ways at an API level to the Application Developer's concerns.

 An important note here is that a key piece of information for Policy Admins and Cluster Operators is “How many things does this Policy affect?”.
-In the parable, this would have enabled Charlie to know that deleting the Namespace Policy would affect many other people than just Ana.
+In the parable, this would have enabled Chihiro to know that deleting the Namespace Policy would affect many other people than just Ana.

 Problems we need to solve